 Section 8.9 Converted Options and Stock Incentive Awards.
-As of the Closing Date, to the extent necessary to provide for registration of shares of Schlumberger Common Stock subject to an Assumed Award or Schlumberger Stock Incentive Award, Schlumberger shall file with the SEC a registration statement on Form S-8 (or any successor form), a post-effective amendment on Form S-8 (or any successor form) to the Form S-4 (or any successor form), a post-effective amendment to Form S-3 (or any successor form), or such other registration statement or amendment as may be required to effect such registration with respect to such shares of Schlumberger Common Stock and shall use its reasonable best efforts to maintain such registration statement, including the current status of any related prospectus or prospectuses, for so long as such Assumed Awards or Schlumberger Stock Incentive Awards remain outstanding.
+As of the Closing Date, to the extent necessary to provide for registration of shares of Schlumberger Common Stock subject to an Assumed Award or Schlumberger Stock Incentive Award, Schlumberger shall file with the SEC a registration statement on Form S-8 (or any successor form), a post-effective amendment on Form S-8 (or any successor form) to the Form S-4 (or any successor form), a post-effective amendment or statement or amendment as may be required to effect such registration with respect to such shares of Schlumberger Common Stock and shall use its reasonable best efforts to maintain such registration statement, including the current status of any related prospectus or prospectuses, for so long as such Assumed Awards or Schlumberger Stock Incentive Awards remain outstanding.